If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 This way, you’ll know exactly what you need at the bare minimum to protect your website and business from legal issues.

-TERMS AND CONDITIONS TEMPLATE FOR YOUR BUSINESS (Written by a Lawyer)
+TERMS AND CONDITIONS TEMPLATE FOR YOUR WEBSITE (Written by a Lawyer)

-With a comprehensive Terms and Conditions template like this, you are legally covered BOTH for your website and any products you sell.
+With a comprehensive Terms and Conditions template like this, you are legally covered BOTH for the use of the site and any products you sell from your website.

 The beautiful thing about this Terms and Conditions template is that you are covered either way, whether you sell products/services or not!

-My legal template already includes the additional legal provisions you need for your free or paid products for FREE, saving you more time and money down the road!
+My website terms and conditions template already includes the additional legal provisions you need for your free or paid products for FREE, saving you more time and money down the road!

-Watch how a fellow lawyer and entrepreneur Elizabeth uses my legal templates (including this Terms and Conditions template) to protect her online business:
+Watch how a fellow lawyer and entrepreneur Elisabeth uses my legal templates (including this Terms and Conditions template) to protect her online business:

-What Should Be Included in Your Terms and Conditions?
+What Specific Information Should Be Included in Your Terms and Conditions?

 First, you want to write your Terms and Conditions in a clear, concise manner, so your readers or customers know exactly what to expect.